-Commissioning of new, or enhanced Ground Segment equipment should be done against Cospas-Sarsat requirements detailed in the specification document and per the commissioning standard document that are published by the Secretariat, at the time the commissioning test campaign is formally commenced.
-All ground segment configuration changes decided by the Council with a due date before the commencement of the formal commissioning tests should be included in commissioning tests and shown to be implemented by including them in the commissioning report, unless a configuration change is explicitly identified as an exception by the Council.
-If there were any ground segment configuration changes with a required implementation date before the formal beginning of the commissioning tests that were not verified prior to the declaration of IOC, the final commissioning report shall document verification of these items when FOC is declared.
-After commissioning, Ground Segment Providers will be required to implement configuration management changes by the agreed schedules as decided by the Council.
+Commissioning of new, or enhanced Ground Segment equipment should be done against Cospas-Sarsat requirements detailed in the specification document and per the commissioning standard document that are published by the Secretariat, at the time the commissioning test campaign is formally commenced1.
+All ground segment configuration changes decided by the Council with a due date before the commencement of the formal1 commissioning tests should be included in commissioning tests and shown to be implemented by including them in the commissioning report, unless a configuration change is explicitly identified as an exception by the Council.
+If there were any ground segment configuration changes with a required implementation date before the formal1